 We're Committed to Supporting Navy Veterans

-If you can prove that you were exposed to asbestos while serving in the military, you may be able to receive compensation for issues such as current and future medical bills, and pain and suffering.
+If you can prove that you were exposed to asbestos while serving in the military and have developed asbestos-related cancer because of it, you may be able to receive compensation for issues such as current and future medical bills and pain and suffering.